zarinplus/docs/README.md

 #### Body

-Send request to the wallet list endpoint via `POST` method to see the list of active wallets and send `user_token` and `wallet_id` via `POST` method to see the wallet details that you had transactions with.
+Send `user_token` to the wallet list endpoint via `POST` method to see the list of active wallets.

 	{
 		"user_token" : "Zarinpalusertoken",